intsystems/BMM/task3/readme.md

 **IMPORTANT:** the code must not be written in Torch/Tensorflow.
 For deep learning use Jax.

-1. [reporter: TODO] Implement 1-st order DARTS for CIFAR-10 dataset.
+1. [reporter: Timofey Chernikov] Implement 1-st order DARTS for CIFAR-10 dataset.
 Compare with random structure selection.
 Model: 3-layer network.
 Structure: binary mask for each parameter.
 Plots: model peformance, mask. **NOTE:** binary mask won't work with unconstrained parameter optimization, think how to overcome this limitation.
     * [DARTS paper](https://arxiv.org/abs/1806.09055)

 2. [reporter: Dmitry Protasov] Implement ENAS for CIFAR-10 dataset.
 Compare with random structure selection.
 Model: 3-layer network.
 Structure: binary mask for each parameter.
 Plots: model peformance, mask.